grame-cncm/faust/README.md

 ### FaustLive

 [FaustLive](https://github.com/grame-cncm/faustlive) is a program that was designed to facilitate the prototyping of Faust codes.
-It embeds the LLVM on-the-fly compiler of Faust2 allowing you to very rapidly compile Faust codes on your computer.
+It embeds the LLVM powered dynamic libfaust compiler allowing you to very rapidly compile Faust codes on your computer.
 Binaries and installation packages of FaustLive are available for [Linux, Windows and OSX](https://github.com/grame-cncm/faustlive/releases).

 ### `faust2...` Scripts and Programs